mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 ## Application Architecture

-This application is comprised of a single page (the `home` page) which uses several services and launches mulitiple modal pages to guide users through the ballot markup process.

-The services are as follows:

-1. Election model fetcher service, which handles fetching the XML election definition file and converting it to a JSON object
-2. Election model constructor service, which handles parsing the JSON election into a usable model which this application can use (also includes the TypeScript interfaces and enums which help define the model)
-3. User selection service, which holds the state for the user's selections, as well as the logic for generating the CVR (todo: should that be broken out into another service?)
+This application is comprised of three main types of components:

+### Pages

+Pages live in `src/app/pages/`.
+The `home` page provides the root template which handles loading the application, launching the modals in the header and footer, and allowing the user to work their way through the various contest pages as part of the ballot markup process.

+Each election will contain multiple types of contests (e.g., candidate contests, ballot measure contests, etc) - each of these contest types should have their own page which will encapsulate all of its respective logic.

+### Modals

+Modals live in `src/app/modals`.
 The modals are as follows:

 1. Setting modal, which allows the user to change the election definition files on the fly
 2. Modal popup `todo: clean this up and get it working`
 3. Present one contest `todo: clean this up and get it working`
 4. Vote review `todo: clean this up and get it working`
 5. Write-in modal, which handles the user input for the write-in option `todo: clean this up and get it working`

+### Services

+Services live in `src/app/services`.
+Each service is responsible for a single task.
+The services are as follows:

+1. Election model fetcher service, which handles fetching the XML election definition file and converting it to a JSON object
+2. Election model constructor service, which handles parsing the JSON election into a usable model which this application can use (also includes the TypeScript interfaces and enums which help define the model)
+3. CVR generator service, which handles generating the CVR

 ## Running the Application